Hacker0x01/hacker101/vulnerabilities/directory_traversal.md

 Description
 -----------

 Directory traversal (also known as path traversal) attacks occur when attacker-controlled data is used to construct paths without sanitization.
-Most commonly this occurs when `../` (go to the parent directory) is allowed to be used as a path component.
+Most commonly this occurs when `../` (go to the parent directory) is allowed to be used as a path component (e.g. `https://example.com/?path=../../../file`).
 By chaining together these components, it's often possible to access every file on the system.

 Security Impact
 ---------------